-5. Pursuant to his arrest by the CBI on 05.12.2018, the applicant filed applications seeking regular/statutory/interim bail before the Special Court, which came to be dismissed on 22.12.2018, 16.02.2019, 18.04.2019 and 07.09.2019, in view of factors including, the serious nature of allegations, the gravity of the offence and the stage of investigation.

-6. Aggrieved, the applicant preferred BAIL APPLNs.
-2715/2019 and 2716/2019 before this Court, one in respect of the RC and the other in the corresponding ECIR recorded by the Directorate of Enforcement.
+- 6. After the applicant was extradited and brought to India, on 22.12.2018, an application filed by ED seeking arrest of the applicant was taken up by the Special Court and after hearing both sides, 7 days' PC remand of the applicant was granted to ED.
+Subsequently, the applicant filed applications seeking statutory/interim/regular bail, which came to be dismissed by the Special Court on 16.02.2019, 18.04.2019 and 07.09.2019, in view of factors including, the serious nature of allegations and the stage of investigation. - 7.
+Aggrieved, the applicant preferred BAIL APPLNs.
+2715/2019 and 2716/2019 before this Court, one in respect of the RC and the other in the present ECIR recorded by the ED.
 When the hearing in the bail applications could not be concluded on account of restrictions imposed by COVID-19 lockdown, the applicant approached the Supreme Court for grant of bail.
 The Supreme Court, vide order dated 01.04.2020, directed this Court to decide the applications filed by the applicant seeking interim bail, on their own merits.
 Pursuant thereto, a Co-ordinate Bench of this Court vide order dated 06.04.2020 declined the prayer made by the applicant in his interim bail applications after giving due consideration to the contentions raised.
 The Special Leave Petition (Criminal) Diary No(s).
 10900/2020 filed against the said order was dismissed by the Supreme Court on 22.04.2020.

-7. On 22.04.2021, the applicant sought leave to withdraw BAIL APPLN.
-2715/2019 with liberty to seek redressal before the Trial Court, as the supplementary charge sheet had been filed.
+8. On 22.04.2021, the applicant sought leave to withdraw BAIL APPLN.
+2716/2019 with liberty to seek redressal before the Trial Court, as the supplementary charge sheet had been filed.
 Accordingly, the bail application was dismissed as withdrawn with grant of the liberty prayed for.